.

 An excellent overview of the biology of CD26/DPP-4 and its actions in the immune system with a focus on chemokines is found in Immunology Today 1999 20:367-375.
-Originally identified as a lymphocyte cell surface ADA binding protein with co-stimulatory activity, CD26 expression and activity are increased following T cell activation, and distinct subpopulations of CD26bright T cells have been identified that subserve multiple functions including antigen recall, immunoglobulin synthesis, and activation of cytotoxic T cells CD26: a multifunctional integral membrane and secreted protein of activated lymphocytes.
+Originally identified as a lymphocyte cell surface ADA binding protein with co-stimulatory activity, CD26 expression and activity are increased following T cell activation, and distinct subpopulations of CD26 bright T cells have been identified that subserve multiple functions including antigen recall, immunoglobulin synthesis, and activation of cytotoxic T cells CD26: a multifunctional integral membrane and secreted protein of activated lymphocytes.
 Scand J Immunol.
 2001 Sep;54(3):249-64.
 Review.

 CD26 associates with other lymphocyte cell surface molecules including the chemokine receptor CXCR4, ADA and CD45, and monoclonal antibodies against CD26 promote aggregation of both CD26 and CD45 into lymphocyte lipid rafts CD26-mediated signaling for T cell activation occurs in lipid rafts through its association with CD45RO.
-Proc Natl Acad Sci U S A. 2001 Oct 9;98(21):12138-43..
+Proc Natl Acad Sci U S A. 2001 Oct 9;98(21):12138-43.
 Furthermore, CD26 directly binds to the cytoplasmic domain of CD45, providing a mechanism for engagement of specific signal transduction pathways leading to interleukin-2 production, a common downstream event secondary to CD26 activation .

 Conversely, interleukin induces CD26 expression on a subset of human natural killer lymhocytes.
 Activation of lymphocyte CD26 leads to increases in intracellular calcium, tyrosine phosphorylation of multiple substrates, and cell proliferation.
 CD26 undergoes mannose-6 phosphorylation leading to interaction with the mannose 6- phosphate/insulin-like growth factor II receptor (M6P/IGFII) receptor following T cell activation.
-Soluble CD26 also interacts with the (M6P/IGFII) and enhances transendothelial T cell migration, an effect that requires its DPP-IV enzymatic activity Soluble CD26/dipeptidyl peptidase IV enhances transendothelial migration via its interaction with mannose 6-phosphate/insulin-like growth factor II receptor.
+Soluble CD26 also interacts with the (M6P/IGFII) and enhances transendothelial T cell migration, an effect that requires its DPP-4 enzymatic activity Soluble CD26/dipeptidyl peptidase IV enhances transendothelial migration via its interaction with mannose 6-phosphate/insulin-like growth factor II receptor.
 Cell Immunol.
-2002 Jan;215(1):106-10.
+2002 Jan; 215(1):106-10.

 What is the role of the catalytic domain of CD26 in the regulation of immune function?
 One approach to this issue involves the use of selective versus non-selective DPP-4 inhibitors for analysis of preclinical toxicity and effects on immune function.
 Lankas and colleagues examined the preclinical toxicity and effects on human T cells of a panel of selective (for DPP-4) vs. non-selective (cross-react against DPP-8/9, and QPP) inhibitors.
 Studies carried out in dogs demonstrated gastrointestinal toxicity of the DPP-8/9 inhibitors.
 Similarly, DPP-8/9 selective inhibitors produce considerable multi-system toxicity in rats and mice, resulting in mortality.
 The QPP-selective inhibitor produced reticulocytopneia in rats.
 Inhibitors of DPP-8/9, but not inhibitors of DPP-4, impaired human mononuclear cell proliferation following mitogen stimulation.
 See Dipeptidyl peptidase IV inhibition for the treatment of type 2 diabetes: potential importance of selectivity over dipeptidyl peptidases 8 and 9.
 Diabetes.
 2005 Oct;54(10):2988-94